Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Schedule Analysis

-- The Horned Frogs' signature win of the season came in an 88-81 victory on November 25 against the Nebraska Cornhuskers, who rank inside the top 50 (No. 30) in our computer rankings.
+- The Horned Frogs picked up their best win of the season on November 25 by claiming an 88-81 victory over the Nebraska Cornhuskers, a top 50 team in our computer rankings.

-- The Horned Frogs have tied for the 22nd-most Quadrant 1 victories in the nation (one).
+- The Horned Frogs have one win versus Quadrant 1 opponents, tied for the 22nd-most in the country.

-- TCU has tied for the 15th-most Quadrant 4 wins in the nation (seven).
+- TCU has tied for the 15th-most Quadrant 4 victories in the country (seven).

 TCU 2023-24 Best Wins